voxeet/voxeet-uxkit-cordova/README.md

 cordova plugin add cordova-plugin-voxeet
 ```

-**Note:** in some cases, it is needed to initialize the SDK beforehand.
+**Note:** In some cases, you must initialize the SDK beforehand.
 Especially in cases when the plugin used by the application delays the `onDeviceReady` event.
 In this situation, install the UXKit for Cordova using this command:

 ```bash
 cordova plugin add cordova-plugin-voxeet \